Neoserica ningyuanensis

 Neoserica ningyuanensis is a species of beetle of the family Scarabaeidae.
-It is found in China (Sichuan, Yunnan).
+It is found in Sichuan and Yunnan, China.

 Description

 Adults reach a length of about 9.4–9.5 mm.
 They have a dark reddish brown, oblong body.
 The antennae are yellow and the dorsal surface is dull and nearly glabrous.

 Etymology

-The species is named after its type locality, Ningyuan.
+The species is named after its type locality, Ningyuan in Mianning County, Sichuan.